Local police participate in prescription drug take back day

 The public can discard expired, unused and unwanted medications for destruction at their local police stations during National Prescription Drug Take Back Day.

+“We think it’s important because we take in thousands of unwanted or expired drugs,” Bouchard said.
+“It does two things.
+It gets it away from illegal diversion out on the street and experimentation by young people, which we’ve seen a lot of; and No. 2, it keeps it out of our waterways, so people don’t flush it down the toilet, and we dispose of it in an environmentally safe way.”

+The program now has 37 law enforcement drop-off sites around Oakland County, including 13 Sheriff’s Office locations and 24 additional law enforcement locations.

-Locally, the front desk of the Shelby Township Police Department, 52530 Van Dyke Ave., is open to the public for prescription drop-offs 24 hours a day, seven days a week.
+Locally, the lobby of the Rochester Hills substation is open to the public for prescription drop-offs 7 a.m.-6 p.m.
+Mondays-Fridays at 750 Barclay Circle; the Oakland Township substation, 4391 Collins Road, is open 8 a.m.-4 p.m.
+Mondays-Fridays.
+The lobby of the Rochester Police Department is open for drop-offs 24 hours a day, seven days a week, at 400 6th St.

-“We just want to make sure the medication doesn’t get into other people’s hands — maybe someone who is maybe underage or looking for prescription medication that isn’t prescribed to them,” Shelby Township Police Sgt.
-Kevin Bailey said.
-“As soon as you realize you don’t need the prescription any longer, we ask that you get it turned over to us and we can dispose of it the proper way, so it doesn’t get into anyone else’s hands.”

-“We get probably hundreds of pounds a year.
-Every time I clean the box out, I get about 20-60 pounds, and I do it about every week or so,” Bailey said.
+“If you’re not using the drug, then dispose of it.
+You don’t want it laying around the house,” Rochester Police Chief George Rouhib said.

-Residents are asked to remove the medication from its original bottle and place it all in one zip-seal bag before bringing it to the front desk.
-A cadet will then place it in the secure drop box inside the station.
+Residents are asked to remove the medication from its original bottle and place it all in one zip-seal bag before bringing it inside a station.
+Liquids and syringes are not accepted.

-Liquids, ointments, prescription patches, needles, medication from businesses or clinics, hydrogen peroxide, inhalers, aerosol cans, lotions, nonprescription ointments or thermometers are not accepted.
+For more information about National Prescription Drug Take Back Day, visit www.DEATakeBack.com.